harshitpaunikar1/reliable-browser-video-calling/.github/project-buildup-history.md

 - Task summary: Circled back: found a duplicate function that slipped in during copy-paste.
 Removed it.
 - Deliverable: Solid now, moving on.
+## 2025-07-29 - Day 10: Artifacts

+- Task summary: Circled back: found a duplicate function that slipped in during copy-paste.
+Removed it.
+- Deliverable: Good enough to not be embarrassing.